Aditeya Baral

 New York, NY

-I am a Masters in Computer Science student at New York University’s Courant Institute of Mathematics, Computing and Data Science, where I work at the CILVR lab and the Computation and Psycholinguistics lab, advised by Tal Linzen, Shauli Ravfogel, and Jackson Petty.
+I am a Masters in Computer Science student at New York University’s Courant Institute of Mathematics, Computing and Data Science, where I am advised by Tal Linzen, Shauli Ravfogel, and Jackson Petty at the CILVR lab.

-I am fascinated by how we acquire and use languages across diverse contexts, specifically in understanding how linguistic information is transformed into abstract internal ideas – and how this process translates to machines.
-My goal is to uncover the principles underlying how machines learn, understand, and reason with language.
-My research primarily focuses on language understanding, reasoning, and interpretability through representation learning, with emphasis on studying the training and inference dynamics of language models – how they encode and represent knowledge, apply it to solve tasks, and how we can control and interpret their internal representations.
+I am interested in the principles underlying how machines learn, understand, and reason with language.
+My research primarily focuses on representation learning, reasoning, and mechanistic interpretability, with an emphasis on studying the training and inference dynamics of language models — how they encode and represent knowledge, apply it to solve tasks, and how we can control and interpret their internal representations.

 news